 All affected lands and improvements within the ROW, or within the zone of influence of the ROW, must be shown.
 They should be drawn to scale in their accurately determined locations and either labeled or designated by a number or a letter referring to a tabulation of improvements.
 This must also be observed whenever enlarged detail drawings (blowups) are made to supplement the plan sheets.

 All other improvements must be shown in their actual location by sketches or by standard mapping symbols.
-Existing highway ROW, fences, electric transmission and distribution towers and poles, telephone and telegraph poles or underground conduits, sprinkler systems, water valves, pipe lines, ditches, canals, natural water courses, and signs shall be shown, together with all easements or rights of way on which such facilities are erected.
+Existing highway ROW, fences, electric transmission and distribution towers and poles, telephone and telegraph poles or underground conduits, sprinkler systems, water valves, pipelines, ditches, canals, natural water courses, and signs shall be shown, together with all easements or rights of way on which such facilities are erected.
 If the book and page of the record of such easements and the project number of the existing ROW are known, or can be ascertained, such information should be included on the plan sheet.

 The name and direction of flow should be shown on all water courses, including ditches and canals, and the primary use of ditches and canals, whether for irrigation or for drainage, shall be indicated.